Getting Started with IonQ Aria: Trapped Ion Quantum Computing

 - Your algorithm has very long gate sequences (millions of gates).
 Gate rate matters, and superconducting processors execute gates 1000x faster.

-- You need more than 25 qubits.
+- You need more qubits than IonQ offers (25 on Aria, 36 on Forte).
 IBM has 100+ qubit processors; IonQ is scaling more slowly due to the physical complexity of trapping large ion crystals.

 - You are prototyping and need low-cost, fast iteration cycles.
 Simulator mode for superconducting platforms is often closer to hardware performance at the current NISQ scale.